rayko/nano-blog/README.md

 There a `launch.sh` script that automatically setups the DB and runs the webserver, which is the main container command, so doing `docker-compose up` should be enough to get it up and running.

+Create an `.env.production` file and fill in the configs for production.

 To create a user in the container build you can use:

 ```